sqroot-eu/sqroot.eu/_posts/2014/2014-06-16-boxofwords-arduino-based-suggestion-generator-for-improvisers.markdown

 <h2>Power</h2>

 Portable projects need a power source.
 I decided to use 4xAA batteries.
 They're cheap (compared to Li-ion or power banks), offer larger capacity than a 9V battery and output just the right voltage (6V).
-An <a href="http://letsmakerobots.com/node/3880">article on Let's Make Robots</a> taught me how to regulate that voltage to a stable 5.0 volts using the Lm2940ct-5 low-dropout voltage regulator.
+An article on [Let's Make Robots](http://letsmakerobots.com) taught me how to regulate that voltage to a stable 5.0 volts using the Lm2940ct-5 low-dropout voltage regulator.
 I soldered my first power regulation circuitry.

 {% picture 2014/06/breadboard.jpg alt="On breadboard" %}